andrew-k-21-12/WebViewDebugger/README.md

 ## How it works

 Install the apk on Android Device (4.4 and above) and follow the steps:
--  open app
+-  open app on your phone
 -  write url
--  go to chrome://inspect/#devices
+-  go to chrome://inspect/#devices on your computer
 -  PROFIT